 One Thousand Buildings of Paris, Kathy Borrus, Jorg Brockmann and James Driscoll (Black Dog & Leventhal, 2003) Wandering the streets of Paris with this book is a treasure, it gives delectable details about gorgeous buildings.

 Le Bus Parisien: Repertoire des 80 lignes, Nouvelle Edition, Detailed, pocket-sized guide to city bus routes and their connections to RER and metro lines.
 Really indispensable to have in your pocket when you are trying to navigate your way around the city.

-Paris Pratique: Par Arrondissement, These easy-to-use handy Paris street guides are divided by arrondisiment, and include a street index, and metro, bus and RER routes.
+Paris Pratique: Par Arrondissement, These easy-to-use handy Paris street guides are divided by arrondissement, and include a street index, and metro, bus and RER routes.

 Other (Adjusting to Life in Paris)

 AAWE Guide to Education in France (8th Edition), produced by the Association of American Wives of Europeans.
-Handbook that explains the complex French educational system, provides extensive information on schools with English-language/bilingual programs and English after-school and summer activities.
+A handbook that explains the complex French educational system, provides extensive information on schools with English-language/bilingual programs and English after-school and summer activities.

 Bloom Where You’re Planted, How to Live in France, Produced by the Women of the American Church.
-Helpful guidebook that provides information on all aspect of living in Paris.
+A helpful guidebook that provides information on all aspects of living in Paris.

 Culture Shock!
 Paris: A Survival Guide to Customs and Etiquette, Frances Gendlin (Marshall Cavendish Corporation).
 A concise resource that covers all topics that a newcomer needs to know to settle into Paris.